mingiiiiiiii/dpa_aes/assignment4/README.md

 ## AES-128 Hiding using shuffling techniques and DPA (Differential Power Analysis) attack

 This guide explains how to counteract side-channel analysis on the AES-128 S-Box using a hiding technique and practically execute a Differential Power Analysis (DPA) attack.
-First, a random operation order is assigned to AES s-box operations through Fisher-Yates shuffling.
+First, a random operation order is assigned to AES s-box operations through **Fisher-Yates shuffling**.
 This gives it randomness, making it guess the operation with a probability of 1/16.
 In theory, this shuffling increases the number of waveforms required for side-channel analysis by 16^2.
 This guide involves analyzing AES implemented with stealth via the DPA method, which consists of two main steps: implementing AES with shuffling and performing DPA.
 The DPA attack is performed similarly to [Assignment 1].

 ### Prerequisites